 An excellent strategy to avoid high contrast scenes is to change the background to something with less contrast or simply wait for the right time to shoot.
 Moving a subject from direct sunlight to shade, like under a tree, will help you reduce its effect when shooting outdoor portraits.

 For some shots, you often have to work in high-contrast situations.
 Still, the following methods will help you take control of high contrast scenes:

-- Fill flash.
 Fill flash works well for close subjects in high contrast scenes.
 With flash lighting up shadow areas, you will have a more natural-looking image with minor post-processing.
-Flash can also highlight more detail than the flat light but might create unwanted dark shadows in some areas of the picture.
+Flash can also highlight more details than the flat light but might create unwanted dark shadows in some areas of the picture.

 3. Position Your Subject in the Center of the Frame

 Chromatic aberration is generally more noticeable on the margins of the image frame, not in the center due to the curvature of the lens elements.
 By placing your main subject in the center of the frame, you’ll often have little-to-no chromatic aberration on your subject.

 However, sometimes centering the subject is not the best composition idea, but you do have the option to crop your image to your favored composition in post-processing.
 This is so much better than struggling with chromatic aberration.